vastlimits/uberAgent-ESA-Sysmon-Converter/README.md

 ## Limitations
 Currently, not all rules can be converted from Sysmon to uberAgent.
+Also, currently no rules are converted that are not in a rule group, i.e. start with a <RuleGroup> tag.
 The following rule IDs are currently not supported:

 - 10: ProcessAccess
 - 19: WMI filter
 - 20: WMI consumer
 - 21: WMI consumer filter

 The following Sysmon rule queries are currently not supported: